 VIOLATION of the pitching restrictions will result in the Head Coach being ejected for the remainder of the tournament (See Ejection Rule #20 below).
 The team will forfeit the game of infraction.
-The pitcher in violation of rule will be ejected for their team's next game, and he is also prohibited from pitching the rest of the tournament.
+The pitcher in violation of the rule will be prohibited from pitching for the rest of the tournament.

 Pitching Rubber: Occasionally on a youth field there are multiple pitching rubbers for different ages, baseball-softball, etc. The Host will do everything they can to verify the proper rubber has been exposed.
 However, through dragging or raking the proper rubber may have been covered and the improper one exposed.
 It will be the responsibility of the pitcher and coaches to verify the rubber is right.
 If there is any question prior to or during the game the Umpire can verify distance.
 From the point the rubber is verified the umpire will make the change to the proper pitching rubber and continue the game.
-There will be no redoing of any batter, pitches or innings to that point.
+There will be no redoing of any batter, pitches, or innings to that point.